csu-signal/axomiyaberta/README.md

 The repository contains:

 - Implementation of the AxomiyaBERTa pretraining, based on the Huggingface code in `run_language_modelling.py` under the `modelling` dir .
-- Code for finetuning AxomiyaBERTa and its phonological version for cross-document coreference resolution on the Translated ECB+ Corpus to Assamese in `task_finetune/ECB_CDCR`.
+- Code for finetuning AxomiyaBERTa and its phonological version for cross-document coreference resolution on the Translated ECB+ Corpus to Assamese in `task_finetune/ECB_CDCR` dir.
-- Code for finetuning AxomiyaBERTa and its phonological version for NER tasks over the AsNER and the WikiNER tasks in  `ASNER` and the `Wiki_NER` dirs
+- Code for finetuning AxomiyaBERTa and its phonological version for NER tasks over the AsNER and the WikiNER tasks in  `task_finetune/ASNER` and the `task_finetune/Wiki_NER` dir.
-- Code for finetuning AxomiyaBERTa and its phonological version for the Wiki-section Title Prediction task in the `Wiki_section` dir
+- Code for finetuning AxomiyaBERTa and its phonological version for the Wiki-section Title Prediction task in the `task_finetune/Wiki_section` dir
-- Code for finetuning AxomiyaBERTa and its phonological version on the CLoze-QA dataset in the `QA_multiplechoice` dir
+- Code for finetuning AxomiyaBERTa and its phonological version on the CLoze-QA dataset in the `task_finetune/QA_multiplechoice` dir

 ## Pretraining/ Pretrained Model Usage

-##Finetuning
+Upon publication, AxomiyaBERTa will be released publicly on HuggingFace platform from where it can be directly used using the from_pretrained method of the Transformers library.